Nov 4 |

 http://www.14thstreetpainters.org/

-White Columns at 320 W. 13th St., New York, NY, is one of the most talked about NYC art galleries, respected in the industry for its uncompromising search for talent and ability to display simultaneous shows due to the spacious division of the gallery into three distinct spaces.
+White Columns at 320 W. 13th St., New York, NY, is one of the most talked about NYC art galleries, respected in the industry for its uncompromising replacement for talent and ability to display simultaneous shows due to the spacious division of the gallery into three distinct spaces.
 Leading NYC and other honor roll artists have shown at White Columns but despite this daunting list of leading artists, the gallery is surprisingly down-to-earth and welcoming, with many exciting art shows throughout the year. http://www.whitecolumns.org/

 The Bathhouse District in Dallas, Texas is bursting with strange shops, boutiques, dark velvety vodka bars and gay-friendly bistros.
 The bathhouse has an excellent reputation for emerging Latino artists as well as a large theatre and multiple mixed-use spaces for artists, who are found from the rich Hispanic culture that dominates this fascinating neighborhood.
 The bathhouse, hosts some of the best emerging artists in this eclectic and richly diverse area, bringing the unique voices and breadth of creativity with shows celebrating; the voice of female artists, celebrating diversity, El Día de los Muertos, and STORIES: REAL, DREAMED AND INVENTED, an exhibition of photography.